IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 ## Question Interpretation

 > Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$
-> is unknown to a user, ask the user to select local maxima/minima on the
+> is unknown to a user, ask the user to select all local maxima/minima on the
 > surface plot.